beejjorgensen/starlanes-info/doc/starlanes-spec.md

          9  .  .  .  .  .  .  .  .  .  .  .  .
 ```

-> Pedantic note: in the original game, each row 1-9 of the map ends with
-> a space character after the cell.

 Each cell of the map can exist in one of eight states:

 |Character|State              |